fusioncharts/dev_centre_docs/fusiontime/getting-started/style-definition.md

 }
 ```

-**Note:** You can provide the style attributes only to the formats supprted by CSS.
+> You can provide the style attributes only to the formats supprted by CSS.
 For example, to provide font family to a text, provide the `font-family` as the attribute name.